bugcrowd/templates/submissions/description/external_behavior/browser_feature/autocomplete_enabled/recommendations.md

 # Recommendation(s)

-To limit the caching of sensitive data, it is recommended to adjust forms with sensitive input parameters to have `autocomplete=off` enabled.
+To limit the caching of sensitive data, it is recommended to disable autocomplete on forms with sensitive input parameters.
+For example, use `autocomplete=off`.